 A slip with princess seams is suitable to wear under ‘smooth fitting skirts’ as it makes a ‘continuous line from the shoulder to the bottom of the skirt’.
 ‘The trimming for the upper part of the waist may be made as elaborate as desired because the slip takes the place of the regular corset cover.
 The bottom of the slip may be trimmed with ruffles, with lace, with rows of insertion sewed together to make a flounce’.
 (School Sewing Based On Home Problems, 1916)

 I drafted my own pattern for the Edwardian princess slip.
 At first I had sewn an Edwardian petticoat (just a skirt) with the lace flounce, but I didn’t like it.
 So I detached the lace flounce again and turned it into this princess slip.

-I’ve drafted my own pattern for the princess slip.
-All seams are flat felled seams; and I’ve finished the armholes ‘with bias strips of the material’, as is recommended here: School Sewing Based On Home Problems, 1916.
+All seams of my princess slip are flat felled seams; and I finished the armholes ‘with bias strips of the material’, as recommended here in School Sewing Based On Home Problems, 1916.
 The princess petticoat is closed at the back with buttons and buttonholes, and snaps at the lace yoke.